TaliesinDS/STL-manager/README.md

 What it does (Phase 0 safe):
 - Recurses files (no archive extraction) honoring extension filter.
 - Splits stems (and now directory names) on `_ - space` unless `--skip-dirs` provided.
-- Optionally loads designers / lineage / faction aliases / stopwords from `tokenmap.md` via `--tokenmap` (falls back to embedded defaults if parsing fails).
+- Optionally loads designers / lineage / faction aliases / stopwords from `vocab/tokenmap.md` via `--tokenmap` (falls back to embedded defaults if parsing fails).
+Designers list auto-loads from `vocab/designers_tokenmap.md` if present (or legacy root with warning).
 - Supports ignore list & domain summary via `--ignore-file` (newline tokens, `#` comments) and `--emit-known-summary` to print counts of classified domains and suppress noisy frequent known/ambiguous tokens from the unknown list.
 	- If `--ignore-file` is omitted the script auto-loads `ignored_tokens.txt` from the scripts directory when present.
 - Optional `--include-archives` adds archive filenames (.zip .rar .7z .cbz .cbr) to token stream (still no extraction) and reports `scanned_archives` in JSON.